billvb/billvb.github.io/index.md

 <a id="read_more_link" href="#">[Read more]</a>

-A central theme in my career has been in observing and refining how to develop software *well*.
-Informed by almost a decade of experience, it's been my observation that developing software *well* is personally gratifying, serves as a great way to build friendships and thrive off my peers' creativity, and affords a freedom to focus on the other things important in business and life.
+Informed by almost a decade of experience, it's been my observation that developing software *well* can be immensely gratifying, serve as a great way to build friendships and thrive off my peers' creativity, and afford a freedom to focus on the other things important in business and life.

 <img id="my-photo" src="/images/BB-10.jpg" />